 Is it easy to get an appointment?

 It’s very easy – you can book an appointment to see a Test Facilitator online on this website.
-We’re open from 9am – 8pm on Mon, Wed, Thurs and between 4pm and 8pm on Tuesdays.
+We’re open from 9am – 8pm on Mon, – Thurs, and 9-7pm Fridays.
 We open between 10.30 – 2.30pm on Saturdays.
 We’re located at 175 Rose St., Fitzroy – just near the corner of Smith and Rose St.

 Alternatively, call us up (9416 2889) and we’ll get you in!
 If you walk in, there might be a spot for you, or you might have to wait for one.